 For programs and projects already in progress, Pacific Power will continue implementing its mitigation programs in 2023 based on risk assessment and prioritization developed for the 2020-2022 WMP cycle.
-Until the RSE process is established, evaluation of Line Rebuild projects begins with the assumption of replacing overhead bare wire primary conductor with covered conductor.
-Each project is then reviewed for constructability (permits, environmental etc.), and at this stage can be updated to an alternative construction type, such as converting overhead facilities to underground.

-Once the new tools are implemented and new risk analysis is complete, Pacific Power will update its approach to prioritization as described in the sections below.
+Once the new tools are implemented and new risk analysis is complete, Pacific Power will update its approach to prioritization.

-In Phase 1-Risk Modeling and Assessment, of the process depicted in Figure 7-2, the decision-making process begins with identifying the areas of high wildfire risk.
+In Phase 1 - Risk Modeling and Assessment, of the process depicted in Figure 7-2, the decision-making process begins with identifying the areas of high wildfire risk.
 With the implementation of WRRM to support risk modeling, Pacific Power can identify assets associated with high wildfire risk which can then be aggregated into larger geographical areas to identify where there is high cumulative wildfire risk based on assets in an area.
 While Pacific Power has begun to utilize WRRM to identify risks and prioritize areas of highest risk and will begin populating Table 7-3 in Q4 of 2023 once the Company has conducted an in-depth analysis of the output.
 The Overall Utility Risk will be populated once PSPS risk has completed and validated for the Q4-2024 QDR submittal.